ycu2001/NYCU-Visual-Recognitionusing-Deep-Learning-2025-Spring/HW3/README.md

 ## Introduction
 This project implements instance segmentation using Mask R-CNN with a customized ResNet-FPN backbone.
 Training and evaluation are conducted on the provided dataset, and final predictions are generated for the test set.
+All code is written in Python and tested in Google Colab.

 ## How to install